mitigation-controller/mitc/README.md

 Excellent, please let us by creating a new issue using the appropriate templates.

 ## Contributing
-You are welcome to contribute as developer and to the code via pull requests.
+You are welcome to contribute as developer to the code via pull requests.
 #### Prerequisites:
-* MATLAB 2019a or higher
+* MATLAB 2019a or higher.
 * The _Optimization Toolbox_ , _Statistics and Machine Learning Toolbox_, and _Application Compiler_.

 #### Installation
 * Download the MitC repository from via the terminal:
 `git clone https://github.com/mitigation-controller/mitc.git`
 * All source code can be found in the mitc directory.

-#### Necessary steps for making a new release
-*

 ## Licensing
 The source code and data of MitC are licensed under the Apache License, version 2.0.